Follow Our Passion officially turned one, last week and in honor of that I am gonna share with you all 12 Things I Learned My First Year of Blogging!

 I was asked a while back why I even started blogging.

 Here is the real, raw reason.

 I was diagnosed with bipolar disorder, lived a troublesome, unhealthy, sad, difficult life.
-Tried to kill myself a few times and then realized if it wasn’t happening it was for a reason.
-I needed to find that reason.
+Suicide ruled my mind for a long period of time, and when I realized I was still here on this beautiful planet, breathing it was a reason.
+I just needed to find that reason.
 I did.
 I love to cook.
 I love to talk to myself while I cook, pretend there’s was an audience watching me.
 But I get stage fright.
 So blogging made sense.
 I was able to write and be myself without worrying about a camera.
 Then I realized that I had so much more to say.
 It turns out that in the journey of leaving the medication, mending my relationship with food and myself, I sort of discovered something.
 Balance.
 Love.
 Passion.
 They’re all keys.

-I more than anyone know how much balance is important to life.
+I more than anyone knows how much balance is important to live.
 Love, you need to love yourself, you need to love what you do, even if its just taking a little time each day to do something you love.
-I cook at night and don’t blog about, its me time.
+I cook at night and don’t blog about, it’s my time.
 I’m not worrying about the perfect recipe, the perfect shot, the perfect post.
-Its just me in the kitchen.
+It’s just me in the kitchen.
 When I write these post.
 The one I’m currently writing.
-I try no to overthink everything.
+I try not to overthink everything.
 I try to just let my fingers do the talking with the keys.
-Sometimes it work.
-Sometimes its a little off but I still publish something just for me.
+Sometimes it works.
+Sometimes it’s a little off but I still publish something just for me.
 Like my post on World Bipolar Day.

 I don’t know how everyone else does it.
 Here’s my thing.
 I used to do this.